-Early Onset Scoliosis refers to spine deformity that is present before 10 years of age.
+Early Onset Scoliosis refers to spine curvature that is present before 10 years of age.

 The Scoliosis Research Society has published a consensus statement on early onset scoliosis